 Our ears require careful handling and daily care.

-In the external auditory canal, a yellowish-brown mass is released - sulfur, the accumulations of which can form sulfur plugs and cause hearing loss.
+In the external auditory canal, a yellowish-brown mass is secreted - sulfur, accumulations of which can form cerumen plugs and cause hearing loss.

-Caring for healthy ears consists of regularly washing them with warm water and soap, while not allowing water or soap to enter the middle ear.
+Caring for healthy ears involves washing them regularly. warm water with soap, but do not allow water or soap to get into the middle ear.

-Under no circumstances should you clean the external ear canal with sharp objects.
+Under no circumstances should you clean the external auditory canal with sharp objects.
 This can damage the eardrum or the walls of the passage.

-Lack of proper care can lead to earwax build-up and blockage of the ear canal, mucosal inflammation, crusting, cracking or ulceration.
+Lack of proper care leads to the accumulation of earwax and blockage of the ear canal, inflammation of the mucous membrane, the formation of crusts, cracks or ulcers.

-Even with proper care, sometimes our ears start to get depressed.
+Even with proper care, sometimes our ears begin to “mope.”

-There is nothing to be done, because they cannot be 100% protected from harmful external influences and infection.
+Nothing can be done, because they cannot be completely protected from harmful external influences and infection.

-Mild deafness - can result from the formation of a sulfur plug in the external auditory canal.
+Mild deafness - may result from the formation of wax plugs in the external auditory canal.

-Ear pain - most often caused by inflammation of the middle ear.
+Ear pain - most often occurs due to inflammation of the middle ear.

-When the Eustachian tube is blocked, pressure builds up in the middle ear.
-Thus, it is squeezed between the bones of the skull.
+When the eustachian tube is blocked, pressure increases in the middle ear.
+Thus, it becomes sandwiched between the bones of the skull.

-How can the strongest pain not arise here?
-Less commonly, ear pain is associated with dental disease.
+How can this not cause severe pain?
+Much less often, ear pain is associated with dental disease.

-However, persistent tinnitus can be a symptom of an inner ear disorder.
+However, persistent ringing in the ears may be a symptom of an inner ear disorder.

 So it's time to go to the doctor.
 Take care of your ears!
 And be healthy.